dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

 ## Configuring the CSM Authorization Proxy Server

 The first part of CSM for Authorization deployment is to configure the proxy server.
-This is controlled by the Kubernetes storage administrator.
+This is controlled by the Storage Administrator.

 Configuration is achieved by using `karavictl` to connect to the storage, tenant, and role services.
 In this example, we will be referencing an installation using `csm-authorization.com` as the authorization.hostname value and the NGINX Ingress Controller accessed via the cluster's master node.